-I have been a Christian for most of my life.
-I asked Jesus into my heart when I was seven years old.
+Growing up in a Christian military family has rooted a deep sense of honor and respect for both God and the men and women who protect this great nation.
+I have been a Christian for most of my life, asking Jesus into my heart when I was nine years old.
 As a child, I was very blessed to have the opportunity to attend a Christian school and to learn about my Lord and Savior at a very young age.
 The seeds that were planted during these years of my life were essential in my development as a follower of Christ.
-Looking back, I can see that my life is a testament that the Lord’s Word does not return void and that it does not return to Him without succeeding in the matter for which it was sent.
+Looking back, I can see now that my life is a testament that the Lord’s Word does not return void and that it does not return to Him without succeeding in the matter for which it was sent.

 During my high school years, I felt a sincere calling into the mission field and traveled to Kenya for my first trip with Youth for Christ.
 This was an amazing experience in my life, and it was after this trip that I truly began to believe that God had a plan for my life.
-Foreign missions still remain very close to my heart, and I travel at least once a year with teams from my church to Europe and South and Central America.
+Foreign missions still remain very close to my heart, and I travel as often as I can with my church to Europe and South and Central America.
 These trips give me an incredible opportunity to share God’s Word either in person or through my act of helping to build churches, housing, and orphanages for the local people.
 Every trip I take gives me a deeper appreciation of all the things I have and all the wonderful things the Lord has blessed me with.

-Last month, I had the pleasure of attending the “Walk to Emmaus,” which is a three-day pilgrimage to draw closer to the Lord.
-During this time, I heard from the Lord that He was calling me into ministry.
-He told me, “I needed to take the first step in faith,” and I believe that is what I am doing in applying to receive the education I will need in order to become ordained.
-God is not a God of mystery, and there is no doubt in my mind of what He is calling me to do.
-I have prayed about it and have sought godly counsel from my pastors—not to discern the voice of God, but to make sure that what I do lines up with what God wants for my life.
+I have continued to grow closer to the Lord and I now can look back on past experiences through a different lens and from a deeper and more humble perspective.
+I realize my Master had been preparing me for something so great that words cannot even begin to describe it, as each new day was just another step in God’s wonderful plan for my life.
+While certain events stand out more than others, receiving the Baptism of the Holy Spirit was a very special day in my walk with Christ, and this personal revival began a new and important chapter in my life.
+Early in my calling, I had the pleasure of attending the “Walk to Emmaus,” which is a three-day pilgrimage meant to draw closer to the Lord.
+During this time, I heard from the Lord that He was calling me into full-time ministry and He told me, “I needed to take the first step in faith,” to which I replied, “Here I am, send me,” and I believe that is exactly what I am doing in becoming ordained, applying to receive an ecclesiastical endorsement, as well as my pursuit of an M.Div.
+God is not a God of mystery, and there is no doubt in my mind what He is calling me to do.
+From day one, I have never questioned that God is calling me into the field of chaplaincy and I have prayed about it and have sought godly counsel from my pastors—not to discern the voice of God, but to make sure everything I do lines up with God’s complete and perfect will for my life.

-I am not sure where God is going to use me to better His kingdom, but I submit to whatever He is calling me to do.
-I have never been more certain of anything in my life, and I look forward to the plans He has for me and my family.
-I am very involved in my church and teach kid’s church on Wednesday nights and Bible study on Sunday mornings.
-Nothing feels more right than when I share with others what God has done in my life and what God can do in theirs if they will just let Him in.
-The closer I draw to the Lord, the closer He draws to me.
-I realize that my life is God’s gift to me, and what I do with it is my gift to Him.
-Jesus is calling me to follow Him and to feed His sheep.
-Because of my Lord’s grace, the strength and passion I now have was refined and made perfect in and through my time of weakness.
+I am very involved in my local church, and I have come to realize my calling is located where my passion, giftings, needs, and opportunities meet.
+Nothing feels more right than when I am able to share with others what God has done in and through my life and what God can do in theirs if they will just let Him in.
+The closer I draw to the Lord, the closer He draws to me and I now fully realize that my life is God’s gift to me, and what I do with it is my gift to Him.
+Jesus is calling me to follow Him and to feed His sheep and because of the Lord’s grace, the strength and passion I now have was refined and made perfect in and through my time of need.